tigoe/SoundExamples/docs/setup.md

 CPU reset.
 ````

 If you've made it this far, then you're all ready to try the rest of the examples here.
 Enjoy!
+Next, move on to the [sound basics page](sound-basics.md) for some background on how sound is produced.